OWASP/owasp-summit-2017/Outcomes/CISO/CISO-Round-Table.md

 Target audience:  Companies without a CISO

-**CISO Job**
+**CISO Role**

 Every Company needs a CISO, and every CISO should have a strong mandate and adequate resources.
 The CISO should report:
-  - 1st to The Board
+  - Firstly to the Board
-  - 2nd to C-Suite and sub-committees (so there are no conflicts of interest)
+  - Secondly to C-suite and sub-committees (so there are no conflicts of interest)

-The CISO should also possess the following qualities:
+The CISO should

-  - A centre of gravity skill set: strong business, technical, and security skills
+  - Have a centre of gravity skill set: strong business, technical, and security skills
-  - Ability to be an agent for transformation
+  - Be an agent for transformation
-  - Understanding that security is a business function
+  - Understand that security is a business function
-  - Facilitates business acceptance of risk
+  - Be able to facilitate business acceptance of risk

-**What they need:**
+**What they need**

   - Budget (that they control)
   - Mandate